+'''

-int XrdSecgsiVOMSFun(XrdSecEntity &entity)
+int XrdSecgsiAuthzFun(XrdSecEntity &entity)

+'''

-where entity is the XrdSecEntity object associated with the handshake on the server side.
+entity is the XrdSecEntity object associated with the handshake on the server side.
 On input entity contains:

-- in name the username, DN or DN hash according to the GMAP option;

-- in host the client hostname;

-- in creds the proxy chain .

-The proxy chain can be either in raw opaque or PEM base64 format (see below).
-This function returns int XrdSecgsiVOMSInit(const char parms)
+- name holds the username, DN or DN hash according to the -gmapopt option; - host holds the client hostname; - creds or endorsements hold the proxy chain, as specified by the -putpxy option.
+The proxy chain can be either in raw opaque or PEM base64 format (see XrdSecgsiAuthzInit()).

+This function should return